 The coincidence of wants is the requirement that two parties in a direct exchange must each possess something the other desires.
 This constraint is the fundamental barrier to barter and the historical reason money was invented.
-In digital asset markets, trade coordination offers a different solution: discovering trades across a preference graph that bypass the need for both bilateral coincidence and monetary intermediation.
+In digital asset markets, trade coordination offers a different solution: discovering trades across the marketplace that bypass the need for both bilateral coincidence and monetary intermediation.

 Jevons and the Original Problem (1875)